DikshaJadhav9172/Sankey_solution-WeatherApp/README.md

 ▶️ How to Run the Project Locally

-Clone or download the repository
+1.Clone or download the repository
-Open the project folder in VS Code
+2.Open the project folder in VS Code
-Open index.html in any web browser
+3.Open index.html in any web browser
-Enter a city name to view weather details
+4.Enter a city name to view weather details

 📁 Project Structure
 Weather-App/